DomWilliams0/name-needed/.planning/backlog.md

 	* place walls (hollow rectangle)
 		* specify wall thickness and height
 * ai incentive to choose the same action as last tick
+* (sub)activities take an amount of ticks to complete

 ## World generation
 * biomes